Fetch Rewards Review 2023: Earn Gift Cards for Grocery Shopping

 Is Fetch Rewards Legit?

 Fetch Rewards is a legit app to earn points by scanning receipts and buying groceries from most local and online merchants.
-You will earn the most points if you buy name-brand items.
+You will earn the most points if you buy name-brand items, but you don’t have to.

 Being able to redeem your points for Amazon and Target gift cards as small as $3 (3,500 points), makes it easier to request gift cards on a routine basis.